Narrow Street: Redevelopment

 The late twentieth century brought much development to the area, with the erection of the Canary Wharf tower close by.
 Since the 1990s, many new apartment complexes have been built around the Limehouse Basin as well as Victorian warehouse conversions, with Limehouse now being one of the most sought after property sites in London.
 Its close proximity to the River Thames has made property prices around Limehouse and the Docklands soar over the last decade.
-However a 2001 Census listed 5.4 percent of homes in Poplar and Limehouse as being without central heating and/or private bathroom.
+However, a 2001 Census listed 5.4 per cent of homes in Poplar and Limehouse as being without central heating and/or private bathroom.

 The street is home to a number of pubs and restaurants, including The Narrow, a gastropub run by Gordon Ramsay.
 Booty's Riverside Bar, which closed in 2013, was an independently owned pub dating to the 16th century.
 In the 18th century Booty's was an engineering shop for the barge builders, Sparkes.
 In the 19th century it was re-fronted, and by the 1870s it was a licensed bar called The Waterman's Arms owned by Taylor Walker.
 It was absorbed by Woodward Fisher, a lighterage firm run by Anne Fisher, popularly known as Tugboat Annie.
 She was a real-life London version of the protagonist in the film of that name.
 One of the great East End characters, she commanded a fleet of 200 barges.

 Residents

-Famous residents include or have included the poet Ernest Dowson, actors Sir Ian McKellen, Steven Berkoff and Cleo Rocos, the politician Lord Owen, the authors Matthew Parris and Andrew Sinclair and Eagle founder and deputy Chairman of the National Magazine Company Marcus Morris, OBE.
+Famous residents include or have included the inventor Richard Trevithick, the poet Ernest Dowson, actors Sir Ian McKellen, Steven Berkoff and Cleo Rocos, the politician Lord Owen, and the authors Matthew Parris and Andrew Sinclair.
 The writer, photographer and television presenter Daniel Farson lived at number 92 for several years.
 It was also the home of the film director Sir David Lean.